SharePoint/sp-dev-docs/docs/schema/modules.md

 Modules are defined in an element manifest similarly to how they are defined in an [Onet.xml](https://msdn.microsoft.com/library/b99d6657-d9ae-4135-a43c-c58cdfcdc6c1(Office.15).aspx) file to specify files with which to provision SharePoint sites.

 Zero or more [File](file-element-module.md) elements are allowed as a child of the [Module](module-element-module.md) element.
-Use the [AllUsersWebPart](alluserswebpart-element-module.md) element to specify a Web Part instance inside a given page except for a list view Web Part.
+Use the [AllUsersWebPart](alluserswebpart-element-module.md) element to specify a web part instance inside a given page except for a list view web part.
 The [View](view-element-module.md) element specifies list view Web Parts to use on site pages.
 The [NavBarPage](navbarpage-element-module.md) element declares that the page containing this element should participate in the navigation bar structure.
 The [Property](property-element-module.md) element allows you to specify custom properties for a Feature.

 An element manifest uses the following schema: